jetbundle/jetbundle.github.io/_diffequations/chapter-01/01-4-linear-pde.md

 parent_chapter: 1
 parent_section: null
 ---

-# Section 1.4: Classical Linear Partial Differential Equations

-> The geometry of the domain dictates the mathematics: separation of variables succeeds when symmetry allows simultaneous diagonalization of commuting operators.
+The geometry of the domain dictates the mathematics: separation of variables succeeds when symmetry allows simultaneous diagonalization of commuting operators.

 ## Introduction